How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 Why Bluetooth Earbuds Play Mono Instead of Stereo on Windows

-Bluetooth audio devices support two main profiles for different purposes:
+Bluetooth audio devices support two main profiles:

 Here are the most common reasons Windows ends up in mono mode: